FullStackTypeScriptCourse/course_material/01_js/RECAP_ES6.md

 }
 ```

-b) Create a toString() function for each of the Employee, Manager and Department class using the template literal.
+b.
+Create a toString() function for each of the Employee, Manager and Department class using the template literal.
 In the toString() remember to call the super.toString() method to get the parent class properties.
 The toString() function of the Department class should return a string with the following format: